FunctionalJerk/FunctionalJerk.github.io/pages/media.md

 ## Releases

-The following is a collection of works I have produced in collaboration with other artists.
+The following is a collection of works I have produced alone or in collaboration with other artists.

 #### °mm ↓m​:​°​,